wxh0800/LearnNET/readme.txt

-Git is a version cnnnnontrol system.
+Git is a distributed version cnnnnontrol system.
 Git is free software